Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expansion and Matter Distribution

 \subsection{Geodesics Location and Matter Distribution}

-We know by Theorem \ref{L2} and Corollary \ref{cor4} that in the expanding space-time $\cal M$, the geodesics of light are located on the surface of expanding basic elements as shown in Fig.\ref{Light2}.
+We know by Theorem \ref{Chap2L2} and Corollary \ref{cor4} that in the expanding space-time $\cal M$, the geodesics of light are located on the surface of the expanding basic elements as shown in Fig.\ref{Light2}.
 The Corollary \ref{C2} states that there exists an infinite number of geodesics that pass via expanding basic elements, and this is due to the existence of an infinite number of geodesics between two antipodal points on a given sphere.
-Since the basic elements of the expanding space-time $\cal M$ expand in all direction as balls and since the light geodesics are located only on the surface of those expanding basic elements, then matter can be only located on the surface of those expanding basic elements as illustrated in the left picture of Fig.\ref{Fig1}.
+Since there is no privileged direction on the expansion of the basic elements of the expanding space-time $\cal M$ then the basic elements expand in all direction as balls, and since the light geodesics are located only on the surface of those expanding basic elements, then matter can be located on the surface of those expanding basic elements as illustrated in the left picture of Fig.\ref{Fig1}.

+With this simulation we find out that matter is located on the surface of the considered spheres; and since matter in the physical world exists in 4 dimensional space-time, then the surface of the sphere in this simulation illustrates a distortion of 4 dimensional space-time.
+This can be understood from the local metric (\ref{M1}) of the considered expanding space-time.
+Indeed, the sequence $(a_i)$ of parameters of the metric (\ref{M1}) can be considered as new small dimensions (these dimensions are not perpendicular to the $x$, $y$, and $z$ axis, it can be deduced from the metric (\ref{M1})).
+The dimension of the simulated expanding space-time at the $step(n)$ is $4+n$ for all $n\geq0$, and the illustration of such a space-time in three dimensions necessitates the consideration of reduced dimensions.